Lab sections are to begin promptly, 5 minutes after

 for the 3-ideas

 presentation.
-Before next week the team will need to do background work for its three chosen idea
+Before next week the team will need to do background work for its four chosen idea

 areas (possible customers and their key needs, relevant existing